martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 client is attempting to access.

-This document describes a how TLS exported authenticators [I-D.sullivan-tls-exported-authenticator] can be used to provide proof of ownership of additional certificates to the HTTP layer to support both scenarios.
+This document describes a how TLS exported authenticators [I-D.ietf-tls-exported-authenticator] can be used to provide proof of ownership of additional certificates to the HTTP layer to support both scenarios.

 --- middle

 # Introduction

 HTTP clients need to know that the content they receive on a connection comes from the origin that they intended to retrieve in from.
 The traditional form of server authentication in HTTP has been in the form of X.509 certificates provided during the TLS [RFC5246][I-D.ietf-tls-tls13] handshake.

 Many existing HTTP [RFC7230] servers also have authentication requirements for the resources they serve.
 Of the bountiful authentication options